MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-preventing-oversharing.md

 Once you're finished with this tutorial, you can keep the testing policy for further reference, or delete it to clean up your resources.

-Delete your policy in the admin center where it was created, either the Microsoft 365 compliance center, the Microsoft 365 security center, or the Microsoft 365 Security & Compliance Center.
+If you want to delete your policy, do so in the admin center where it was created, either the Microsoft 365 compliance center, the Microsoft 365 security center, or the Microsoft 365 Security & Compliance Center.

 For more information, see the [Microsoft 365 documentation](https://docs.microsoft.com/microsoft-365/compliance/create-sensitivity-labels#publish-sensitivity-labels-by-creating-a-label-policy)